 everything was green –

 Five Giant Eagle Owls peering down at us blinking their pink eyelids from one thorn tree was special!
 As was a big green snake, I guessed over 2m long that came towards me on the bank as I drifted towards it.
 I was amazed it kept coming.
 When my kayak’s prow beached it still came on up to about a metre away, grabbed a small shrub in its mouth and only then beat a hasty retreat.
 A Kalahari Vegetarian Viper?
 I was thinking till I heard a loud hiss and saw the big flap-necked chameleon he had caught (together with some leaves) in his mouth.
 I had missed seeing a chameleon in that tiny green shrub!
 My guess is he was an Angolan Green Snake.

 Another memorable sight was rounding a bend and seeing four cows drinking: One all-black, one all-brown, one all-white and one all-tan.
-They looked so striking against the lush new green backdrop that we remembered the camera but we had drifted past in the current and by the time we got back they had dispersed.
+They looked so striking against the lush new green backdrop that we remembered the camera but we had drifted past in the current and by the time we paddled back against the current they had dispersed.

 Lunchtime we ate on the bank sitting on the kayaks.
 I remember hardboiled eggs and very tasty sarmies.

 The girls then turned back as the paddling would be much slower against the current while Duncan and I headed on, determined to get into Lake Ngami.
 And we did.
 How spectacular!
 The trees fell back and the sky opened up and huge reed beds stretched in every direction.
 Fish eagles cried, ducks scattered before us and herons and cormorants and waders were all over the place.
 At first we were still in a channel, but after another kay or so we could branch into other channels and lagoons out of the main current.
 Way too soon we had to turn back to get back upstream to the girls and the vehicles.